ISP’s “Top 10” List of Secure Computing Tips

 - Make sure to keep browser plug-ins (Flash, Java, etc.) up to date.

 - Utilize Secunia PSI (free) to find other software on your computer that needs to be updated.
+By keeping the installed software up to date will Secure Computer.

 Tip #3 – Avoid Phishing scams – beware of suspicious emails and phone calls